Beanow/node-init-system/README.md

 This solution has a dependency declarations similar to Linux startup systems or Makefiles.
 It also has inversion of control similar to middleware.

+## Project status

+**Unmaintained**

+This module saw sucessful deployments into production for projects I worked on, but we eventually decided to move to [booture](https://github.com/fluture-js/booture).
+The functionality and syntax are similar, but it offers cleaner integration into Fluture and well defined behaviour since it's based on Fluture Hooks.

 ## Usage

 First we need to declare our services.